Togo

 Usage of EBA Preferences

-About 9% of EU imports from Togo made use of EBA preferences in 2023 (most other imports enter duty free under the EU's normal tariff regime).
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, decreased to 77% in 2023.
+About 7% of EU imports from Togo made use of EBA preferences in 2024 (most other imports enter duty free under the EU's normal tariff regime).
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, was 78%.

 Trade with the EU